10 Steps to Your Dream Home: How to Self Build Your Own House

 For instance, the project management route you choose will impact on costs, while the materials spec is a huge factor in the final price.
 The readers’ homes case studies in Build It always include a project cost breakdown, to give you a realistic idea of how other people divided up their budget.
 Use these as inspiration, but remember that costs are always changing, especially at the moment.

 You should always include a contingency within your budget costs, because even with the best planning, things often change.
-Put aside at least 15-20% of your overall budget for use on unexpected costs, such as additional foundation requirements or unavoidable delays.
+Put aside at least 15-20% of your overall self build budget for use on unexpected costs, such as additional foundation requirements or unavoidable delays.
 If you still have the contingency towards the end of the build, you can consider upgrading interior finishes or landscaping schemes.

 4. Engage a Professional Home Designer